Categories

 * Tesla Model 3 is speculated to start at 60 kWh battery and a top spec model would be equipped with a 75 kWh pack.

-The price difference of base Model S and 3 is $34,500 which basically means that you can buy two Model 3s in the price of one Tesla Model S 75.
+The price difference between base Model S and 3 is $34,500 which basically means that you can buy two Model 3s for the price of one Tesla Model S 75.
 This might be the reason Tesla did not mention the price comparison on their official comparison page.

 Performance 0 – 60 mph